How To Write Effective Follow Up Email

 And that could be the BIGGEST mistake of your marketing career!

 Because even if this approach sounds obvious, simple and basic, don’t reject it without putting it to the test in your own business.
-You’ll be surprised to see how well it works.
+You’ll be surprised to see how well it works, such as showing you how to upsell products more easily.

 As always, I recommend that you switch off your phone, lock the door, tune out other distractions, and focus completely on what you’re about to learn for the next 10 or 15 minutes.